 - You are a nutrition professional, or will be, soon.
 This means you are a registered dietitian nutritionist, a student in an accredited dietetic program, or a non-dietitian nutritionist who has a degree in nutrition (bachelor’s or master’s).
 If you don’t meet this basic requirement, you can stop reading now.
+I’m serious…if you do not fit into one of the three categories I just mentioned, do not email me and ask if you can guest post, because I will just delete your email.
 Otherwise, please continue.

 - You want to write the post specifically for my readers.
 I don’t accept “canned” posts.

 - The post fits within the general theme of topics I write about.
 The most blatant examples of topics I won’t publish are dieting tips, how to detox, or posts that are about nutrition therapy for specific health conditions.